influx6/bass.dart/README.md

 		/*
 			BassNS.bind,BassNS.unbind,BassNS.bindOnce,BassNS.unbindOnce
-			allows multiple listenings for when a new css map is generated while the compile Function is called */
+			allows multiple listenings for when a new css map is generated while the compile Function is called.
+			This returns a processed map
+		*/
 		box.bind(Funcs.tag('scanMap:'));

+		/*
+			BaseFormatter.bind just like above binds into the formatter calback system,this returns a string of css */
+		css.bind(Funcs.tag('scanMap:'));

 		/*
 			BassNS.sel